rubrikinc/rubrik-modules-for-ansible/docs/quick-start.md

 ## Configuration

-After cloning the GitHub repository to your local machine you will need to update your `ansible.cfg` file with the path to the `library` and `module_utiils`.
+The cloned repository includes a `ansible.cfg` file that is pre-configured with the correct paramaters to run the Ansible modules from the local directory.

 ```
 [defaults]

-library = <path to ucsm-ansible clone>/library
+library = ./library
-module_utils   = <path to ucsm-ansible clone>/module_utils
+module_utils   = ./module_utils
 ```

-The cloned repository includes a `ansible.cfg` file that is pre-onfigured with the correct paramaters to run the Ansible modules from the local directory.

-### Sample Syntax - vSphere VM On-Demand Snapshot
+### Sample Syntax - vSphere Virtual Machine On-Demand Snapshot

 The following code will walk through a number of real-world examples of taking an on-demand snapshot of a vSphere VM.
 For a full listing of available modules see the complete [Rubrik Modules for Ansible documentation](https://rubrik.gitbook.io/rubrik-modules-for-ansible).